-Construction using TC technologies (HAB and HDD) is anticipated along the Onshore Transmission Cable and Onshore Interconnection Cable routes at locations where the routes cross the LIRR, Carmans River, and specific roads as identified in Table 1.
-In total, 63 NSRs were identified at the eight TC locations.
+Construction using TC technologies (HAB and HDD) is anticipated along the Onshore Transmission Cable and Onshore Interconnection Cable routes at locations where the routes cross the LIRR, Carmans River, and specific roads as identified in Revised Table 1.
+In total, 78 NSRs were identified at the five TC locations.
 At each TC, the most critical NSRs were identified based on land use and the expected locations of the drilling operation entry and exit pits.
 Most nearby properties are zoned as residential, although commercial, industrial, open space, and federally-managed natural areas are also in close proximity to construction sites at some TCs.
+Land zoned as institutional was categorized as commercial in regard to the applicable regulations.
+The entry side of TC3 (HDD construction at Carmans River and Victory Avenue) is located in South Haven County Park.
 The locations of most NSRs were conservatively identified at the property line nearest to the construction site as appropriate.

-The NSR locations in proximity to TCs and estimated existing ambient levels at these locations are summarized in Table 11.
-Field measurements were conducted at one or more survey locations near each TC.
-The locations of NSRs and field survey measurements in the vicinity of TC1 through TC8 are shown in Figure 6 through Figure 13, respectively.
+The NSR locations in proximity to TCs and estimated existing ambient levels at these locations are summarized in Revised Table 11.
+Field measurements were conducted at one or more survey locations representative of conditions near each TC.
+The locations of NSRs and field survey measurements in the vicinity of TC1 through TC5 are shown in Revised Figure 6 through Revised Figure 10, respectively.
 Existing ambient conditions at survey locations were strongly influenced by typical community noise sources such as road traffic.
 Other prominent sources of sound at survey locations were insects, birds, and landscaping equipment.
 Noise from the LIRR was not present during the short-term measurements.
-Existing ambient conditions at most NSRs were associated with representative survey measurements as shown in Table 11.
-Existing conditions exceeded the nighttime permissible sound level limits for construction noise per the Suffolk County noise code at NSRs associated with TC3.
-Several NSRs along the Onshore Interconnection Cable route are in close proximity to the LIE and the existing conditions at these NSRs (a subset of NSRs associated with TC6 and TC7) were estimated by the FTA method as indicated in Table 11.
+Existing ambient conditions at most NSRs were associated with representative survey measurements as shown in Revised Table 11.
+The distance from Sunrise Highway was used to identify the corresponding survey locations for NSRs associated with TC2 and TC3.
+Several NSRs associated with TC5 along the Onshore Interconnection Cable route are in close proximity to the LIE and the existing conditions at these NSRs were estimated by the FTA method as indicated in Revised Table 11.